By Jane Hurst

 Now that you are able to set a more flexible schedule, you can get out there and actually start enjoying life more.
 For instance, if you want to be able to spend time with the kids when they get home from school, you can work this into your schedule.
 Or, you might want to spend a couple of hours each afternoon at the gym.
 When you work remotely, you can schedule your time so you get to do a lot more.

 Don't become a hermit

 One of the worst things that can happen to a remote worker is that they often end up shutting themselves off from the outside world.
-After all, a remote worker doesn't ever have to leave their home, and it doesn't take long before they have become a hermit.
-Take time each day for to be with others.
+After all, a remote worker doesn't ever have to leave their home, and it doesn't take long before they might have stopped going out.
+Take time each day to be with others.
 Go out for a walk with a friend.
 Call someone on the phone.
 Reach out so you don't end up burning out from the lack of human interaction.